cwaage/cs50_labs/README.md

 Mathmatically speaking, validating the number is not hard, but it does get a bit tedious by hand.
 If only there was some device we could program to automate the process for us.
 I wonder what that might look like ...

+{% next Program Overview %}

 #### Program Overview

 Create a file called isbn.c inside ~/workspace/unit1/isbn, in which you should write a program that prompts the user for an ISBN-10 and then reports (via printf) whether the number’s legit.
-So the automated checks work on your code, your program’s last line of output be either `YES\n` or `NO\n`, nothing more, nothing less.
+So the automated checks work on your code, your program’s last line of output should be either `YES\n` or `NO\n`, nothing more, nothing less.

   * Get ISBN from the user
-  * Isolate each digit in the number and multiply it by it's respective place in the ISBN
+  * Isolate each digit in the number and multiply it by it's respective order in the ISBN
-  * Accumulate the sum of each digit's products as visually displayed in the section above
+  * Accumulate the sum of each digit's products as visually shown in the section above
-  * Check if the assumulated sum % 11 is equal to 0
+  * Check if the accumulated sum % 11 is equal to 0
   * Print "YES" if it is equal to 0
   * Otherise print "NO"

 #### Getting the number from the user

 Remember that a signed int has a max value of `2,147,483,647`.
 Being that ISBN's are 10 digit's in length, it is quite conceivable that you would have an overflow issue with some ISBN's.
-So which type should you use for your ISBN variable?
-Double, float, char, or ...
+So, which `type` should you use for your ISBN variable?
+It should be a whole number that stores twice as many bytes as an 'int'.
+Double, float, char, long long, or string??
+(See cryptic and subtle hint below).
 ```c
 long long
 ```
-There's even a function programmed for you to use to get a long long value from the user ...
+There's even a function programmed for you to get a long long value from user input.
 ```c
 get_long_long("Prompt message written to output");
 ```
 #### Traversing The ISBN: Looping to isolate each digit

 How are you going to get the values for each individual digit?
 One way is to construct a loop and utilize a couple of tricks to help isolate each digit.